Osier-Yi/SITE/README.md

 This is the code for the paper "Representation Learning for Treatment Effect Estimation from Observational Data" at NIPS'18.
 It is written in python by numpy 1.14.2 and tensorflow 1.7.0.

-If you use SITE in your research please cite this paper:
+If you use SITE in your research, please cite this paper:
 ```
 @inproceedings{SITE2018,
 	author = {Liuyi Yao, Sheng Li, Yangliang Li, Mengdi Huai, Jing Gao, Aidong Zhang},